wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

 #### 2.1.7.
-Tomcat 6, 7 and 8 Adapters
+Tomcat 6, 7 and 8 Adapters {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/oidc/java/tomcat-adapter.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/oidc/java/tomcat-adapter.adoc)

 To be able to secure WAR apps deployed on Tomcat 6, 7 and 8 you must install the Keycloak Tomcat 6, 7 or 8 adapter into your Tomcat installation.
 You then have to provide some extra configuration in each WAR you deploy to Tomcat.
-Letâ€™s go over these steps.
+Let¡¯s go over these steps.

-##### Adapter Installation
+##### Adapter Installation {#}

 Adapters are no longer included with the appliance or war distribution.
 Each adapter is a separate download on the Keycloak download site.
 They are also available as a maven artifact.

-You must unzip the adapter distro into Tomcatâ€™s `lib/` directory.
-Including adapterâ€™s jars within your WEB-INF/lib directory will not work!
-The Keycloak adapter is implemented as a Valve and valve code must reside in Tomcatâ€™s main lib/ directory.
+You must unzip the adapter distro into Tomcat¡¯s `lib/` directory.
+Including adapter¡¯s jars within your WEB-INF/lib directory will not work!
+The Keycloak adapter is implemented as a Valve and valve code must reside in Tomcat¡¯s main lib/ directory.

 ```
 $ cd $TOMCAT_HOME/lib